brunosimon/notedown/readme.md

 - Open the terminal and go to project folder
 - Install dependencies using `npm install` (You may need to add `sudo`)

-### Google API
+### Firebase

-- Go to [Google APIs Console](https://console.developers.google.com/apis/) and create a new project
+- Go to [Firebase](https://firebase.google.com) and create a Realtime Database
-- Activate Google Drive API
+- Activate Google Auth
-- Go to project the credentials page
-- Create credentials for Javascript with access to user data (the rest is up to you)
-- Add your URLs as both authorized and redirections (Use `http://localhost:8080` to test on local)
-- Create an `.env` file at the root with the Google `CLIENT ID` and `API KEY` as shown on the `.env.example` file
+- Create an `.env` file at the root folder following the `.env.demo` example and add the firebase informations.

 ### Compile